asmuth/clip/doc/data_model.md

       PRIMARY KEY (time, datacenter, hostname)
     );

+Note that two other columns were automatically added to the table:

+  - The `time` column stores the end of the time window in which the samples were collected

+  - The `time_window` column stores the length of the time window in which the samples were collected.
+In our example, the `time_window` column would always contain the value `10 seconds`.

 Now, the input measurements are collected as individual data points called "samples".
 Samples may be actively pushed to metric-collectd or pulled/scraped from a remote endpoint